"Shaping Your Story"

 Danelle is a high school photography, journalism, and film teacher, as well as a freelance photographer.
 She is a PUC graduate and attended the Salt Institute for Documentary Studies in Portland, Maine.

 Lynne is Instructor of communication at PUC, where she teaches courses in journalism.
 She has ghostwritten eight business and medical books, including the bestselling Six Sigma: The Breakthrough Management Strategy Revolutionizing the World’s Top Corporations, and interviewed a range of notable figures throughout a twenty-year career in Washington, D. C., and New York.
-Her greatest regret in life is that she ever threw away a book.
 She is passionate about journalism and a well-turned sentence.